tailcallhq/tailcallhq.github.io/docs/apollo-studio.md

 ---
 title: Apollo Studio
-description: "Learn to enhance your GraphQL server's efficiency by integrating Tailcall with Apollo Studio through our concise guide.
-Discover how to configure Tailcall to send vital usage metrics to Apollo Studio, enabling advanced performance monitoring and optimization.
-Whether you're establishing a Monolith graph or improving an existing one, our instructions will facilitate a seamless integration.
-This guide helps you set up for better insights and also advises on leveraging Apollo Studio's features for a more responsive GraphQL server.
-Start optimizing today with our straightforward steps, and explore how to access Apollo Studio's free trial for new users."
+description: "Enhance your GraphQL server's efficiency by integrating Tailcall with Apollo Studio using our concise guide.
+Learn how to configure Tailcall to send vital usage metrics to Apollo Studio for advanced performance monitoring and optimization.
+Whether you're establishing a Monolith graph or improving an existing one, our instructions facilitate seamless integration.
+Set up for better insights and leverage Apollo Studio's features for a more responsive GraphQL server.
+Start optimizing today with our straightforward steps and explore Apollo Studio's free trial for new users."
 sidebar_position: 5
+slug: integrate-tailcall-apollo-studio-graphql-optimization
 ---

 This guide illustrates how to configure `tailcall` to send usage metrics to [Apollo Studio](https://studio.apollographql.com).